Bitcoin and How It Works

 The price of Bitcoin can be found and tracked on the Coinbase website.

-Since Bitcoin bypasses banks and financial institutions, it creates the opportunity for money to be moved globally across the internet more cheaply and quickly.
+Since Bitcoin bypasses banks and financial institutions, it allows money to be moved globally across the internet more cheaply and quickly.
 It also allows individuals to have complete control over their assets.

-Bitcoin is a legal currency.
-It can be used, held, or used for trading.
+Bitcoin is a legal currency that you can use, hold, or trade it.
 Although some people don't believe Bitcoin to be money, it is a medium of exchange or barter.
 But, since it exists only digitally, there is no physical version.

 El Salvador President Nayib Bukele announced the Bitcoin meet-up.

-El Salvador hosted 32 central bankers and 12 financial authorities from 44 countries this week to meet in the country for an event about achieving financial inclusion and banking for the unbanked through Bitcoin's digital economy.
+El Salvador hosted 32 central bankers and 12 financial authorities from 44 countries this week to meet for an event about achieving financial inclusion and banking for the unbanked through Bitcoin's digital economy.

 Check out this article covering the event by Bitcoin Magazine.